 Coshocton Dulcimer Days Festival: Coshocton County has been the host of the longest running heritage music festival in Ohio—Dulcimer Days.
 It is also the second oldest event of its kind in the United States.
 As part of this nationally significant Appalachian musical event, the Mid-East Regional Dulcimer Championships are held and winning competitors at Coshocton’s festival go on to compete in the national competition.
 Visitors to the event will enjoy music vendors, artists’ booths and listening to traditional Appalachian music.
-Several music workshops will be held throughout the weekend with a nominal charge of $15 each.
-Coshocton was again named by Midwest Living magazine as ‘One of the 100 top towns to visit.
+Several music workshops will be held throughout the weekend with a nominal charge for each.
 All events take place within Roscoe Village, located just off US 36 in Coshocton.
 Workshops are held in the Johnson-Humrickhouse Museum, and in classrooms at COTC (Central Ohio Technical College).

 The Avon Duck (Duct) Tape Festival in Avon has free admission and parking.